Ginger Zee: Career

 In 2015, she competed in an episode of Celebrity Jeopardy! against Bellamy Young, who won, and Josh Gad.

 On March 4, 2016, Zee was announced as a celebrity competitor on the 22nd season of ABC's Dancing with the Stars.
 She was paired with professional dancer Valentin Chmerkovskiy.
-The couple finished in third place behind Paige VanZandt in second and Nyle DiMarco in first.
+The couple finished in third place behind Paige VanZant in second and Nyle DiMarco in first.

 Personal life

 At age 21, Zee was diagnosed with narcolepsy.
 In August 2013, Zee became engaged to WNBC personality Benjamin Aaron Colonomos, known as Ben Aaron.
 The couple wed on June 7, 2014.
 Their first child together, a son, named Adrian Benjamin Colonomos, was born in December 2015 in Petoskey, Michigan.
 On August 14, 2017, she announced on Good Morning America she was pregnant with her second child.
 In February 2018, she gave birth to another son, Miles Macklin.
 The family lives in Rockland County, New York.